hawkinsw/CPPTimes/FirstDebug.md

 3. Lift off in the rocket ship.
 ```

 Let's see whether we can correct our bequeather's bumbles.
 We can add formatting information to the output so that the lines break in the proper spots.
-There are two ways to include information in a C++ program about where to create new lines: the newline escape sequence (`\n`) and `std::endl`;
+There are two ways to include information in a C++ program about where to create new lines in the output: the newline escape sequence (`\n`) and `std::endl`;

 To use a newline escape sequence, just embed it in the string _literal_ you are printing to the screen: